tgodden/attestation-workshop-fosdem25/planning.md

 **Room capacity:** 30 (first-come-first-serve)

-Note: 5 seats are reserved for university hosts.
-So anyone after #25 will be on waiting list.

 ## Confirmed Participants
-(Please add your name at the **end** of this list if you are surely attending **in-person**, whether presenting or not)
+If you are not attending in-person due to any reason, please remove your name from this list, so that people in waiting list can be accommodated.
+Thanks!
 1. Muhammad Usama Sardar
 2. Thomas Fossati
 3. Ionut Mihalcea
 4. Mike Bursell
 5. Paul Howard
 6. Yogesh Deshpande
-7. Jun Zhang
-8. Pavel Nikonorov
-9. Michael Richardson
-10. Ian Oliver
-11. Hannes Tschofenig
-12. Kai Jansen
-13. Mathieu Poirier
-14. Henk Birkholz
-15. Mathias Brossard
-16. Thore Sommer
-17. Jean Snyman
-18. Anderson Sasaki
-19. Michael Prantl
-20. Ijlal Loutfi
-21. Gilang Hamidy
-22. Wiktor Kwapisiewicz
-23. Cédrick Austa
-24. Navid Ladner
-25. Jan Tobias Muehlberg
-26. Jason Kayembe
-27. Aurélien Chassagne
-28. Oscar Van Slijpe
-29. Anastassios Nanos
-30. Tom Godden
-31. Apolline Zehner
-32. Andrew Campbell
-33. Tiago Martins
-34. Ricardo Seromenho
-35. Freddie Woodruff
-36. Jagannathan Raman
+7. Pavel Nikonorov
+8. Michael Richardson
+9. Ian Oliver
+10. Hannes Tschofenig
+11. Kai Jansen
+12. Mathieu Poirier
+13. Henk Birkholz
+14. Mathias Brossard
+15. Thore Sommer
+16. Jean Snyman
+17. Anderson Sasaki
+18. Michael Prantl
+19. Ijlal Loutfi
+20. Gilang Hamidy
+21. Wiktor Kwapisiewicz
+22. Cédrick Austa
+23. Navid Ladner
+24. Jan Tobias Muehlberg
+25. Jason Kayembe
+26. Aurélien Chassagne
+27. Oscar Van Slijpe
+28. Anastassios Nanos
+29. Tom Godden
+30. Apolline Zehner

+## Waiting List
+If a spot becomes available, we will move your name to the confirmed participants.
+You are very welcome to join online.
+1. Andrew Campbell
+2. Tiago Martins
+3. Ricardo Seromenho
+4. Freddie Woodruff
+5. Jagannathan Raman

 ## Tentative Participants
-(Please add your name at the **end** of this list if you are planning to attend **in-person** but not sure yet)
+Please add your name at the **end** of this list if you are planning to attend **in-person** but not sure yet.
 1. Mike Schwartz
 2. Martina Kannen
 3. Lena Oden